magicasaservice/vue-equipment/packages/plugins/MagicDrawer/index.md

       items: [
         {
           label: 'initial.transition',
           description: 'Animate the drawer when it opens initially.
-Ignored if <code>initial.open</code> is not set.',
+Ignored if <code>initial.open</code> is not set.'
-          code: ['label']
         },
         {
-          label: 'boolean',
+          label: 'boolean'
-          code: ['label']
         },
         {
           label: '—',